Websoft9/aws/docs/server-snapshot-image.md

 ## Relationship

-Key connect between snapshots and image are as follow:
+Key connection between snapshots and image are as follow:

 * A snapshot can be created based on the disk.